 Walking along, you’ll encounter a scene of the centaur (half-man half-horse) Kheiron.
 Kheiron overcame his primal, beastly nature to become a skilled botanist and an expert at many other topics.

 He would then mentor young heroes throughout Greek mythology, including Achilles.
-In the mosaic, we can see what appears to be Kheiron teaching Achilles combat techniques.
+In the mosaic, we can see what appears to be Kheiron teaching Achilles new combat techniques.

-Elsewhere, another well-preserved mosaic is that of Ktisis, a goddess who founded cities and stuck around to protect them.
+Elsewhere, another well-preserved mosaic is that of Ktisis, a goddess who founded cities and also stuck around to protect them.
 In the Greco-Roman world, she was also a symbol of fortune and good luck.

 One of the most remarkable mosaics of the villa is not mythological.
 It simply depicts a servant with a zebra.
 Zebras, of course, are not native to this region and would’ve had to be imported from somewhere in distant Africa.

 The servant appears to have come from Africa as well.
 But the stones used to create the mosaic, on the other hand, were taken from the nearby riverbed of the Euphrates.

 Arguably the most significant section of the mosaic flooring is the part which features the Amazons.
 The Amazons were a group of female warriors and huntresses who were native to Scythia in Central and West Asia.